Tom Richards (actor)

 Thomas Richards (born 22 March 1948) is an Australian former actor on television soap operas.

 He is best known for roles including in Matlock Police as Steve York from 1973 and 1976 and in the 1980s soap opera Sons and Daughters as David Palmer from 1982 until 1987, opposite co-star Leila Hayes.

 He is an Australian former television actor best known for his roles in iconic Australian soap operas and dramas.

-Throughout four decades as a performer Richards continued to become recognized through his portrayals of roles in police dramas, medical series and family soap operas.
+Throughout four decades as a performer Richards continued to become recognised through his portrayals of roles in police dramas, medical series and family soap operas.
 He started by making brief appearances in the Crawford TV Productions series Homicide and Division 4 and Ryan.

 Early life and education

 Tom Richards was born on 22 March 1948, in Australia.
 His interest in performing arts emerged early but little information exists about his childhood which directed him toward a future in acting.
 Progress in Australian television during the time inspired Richards toward performing arts hence he decided to pursue acting professionally.

 The Twelfth Night Theatre of Brisbane became his first dramatic education center following his highly regarded position as a venue for developing Australian actors (Twelfth Night Theatre, 2025).
 Under the guidance of the Twelfth Night theatre Richards learned basic acting skills through both observing staged plays and completing a classical theatre curriculum in 1971.
 He made his first performance a stage adaptation of The Rose and the Ring (1971) which proved instrumental in his skill development before his television debut (The Rose and the Ring, 2025).

 His theater background during the early stage of his career developed fundamental artistic skills which enabled him to overcome television industry competition successfully.
 The well-regarded Twelfth Night Theatre became famous for developing performers and offered him essential training in developing stage presence, voice modulation skills and character development methods.
 The theatrical training he received at Twelfth Night Theatre enabled him to move smoothly from stage appearances toward meeting television requirements that needed precise performance with multiple takes and various roles.

 The television industry in Melbourne flourished in the 1970s so Richards relocated there seeking career advancement.
 During the early years of his television career Richards appeared in crime series including Homicide, Division 4 and Ryan where he demonstrated his strength in powerful character portrayal.
 The theatrical experience from his past proved essential for Richards to get major television parts in police shows and soap operas.
 His strong acting foundation during the first half of his career created the basis for which he became renowned in Australian entertainment over more than four decades.